About the Population Health Management Certificate Program

 Individuals who are currently matriculated in a degree program in the Johns Hopkins Bloomberg School of Public Health or other schools at the Johns Hopkins University are not eligible for this certificate program.

 The certificate program is open to members of the health care industry and public health workforce seeking formal education and training in an interdisciplinary approach to understanding and leading population health management.
 The program is intended to be taken on a part-time basis.
 The certificate program can be completed by taking all courses.

 The certificate program is open to individuals with at least a baccalaureate degree or equivalent from an accredited college or university.
-Students are required to have at least three years of health-related work experience in order to apply for the program.
+Students are required to have at least three years of post-baccalaureate health-related work experience in order to apply for the program.